 Precautions when taking creatine

-There are no reports of toxicity associated with creatine when it is purchased from places that are properly licensed for its production and distribution.
+- There are no reports of toxicity associated with creatine when it is purchased in places that are properly licensed for its production and distribution.

-However, in the medical literature, there are thousands of case studies exposing situations of toxicity or unexpected adverse effects due to the purchase of food supplements from producers who do not have properly certified safety and quality control measures in place.
+However, in the medical literature, there are thousands of case studies that expose situations of toxicity or unexpected adverse effects due to the acquisition of food supplements from producers that do not have properly certified safety and quality control measures.

-The only precaution, if you are a healthy person, that you should take when buying a creatine-based food supplement, is to make sure of the quality of the manufacturer that markets it.
+The only precaution, if you are a healthy person, that you should take when buying a creatine-based food supplement, is to make sure that the quality of the manufacturer that markets it.

 How do you accelerate the effects of Creatine?